 The 4 Noble Truths of Buddhist wisdom have not previously been applied to romantic relationships in such a clear and specific way.
-Susan Piver’s new book brings us incredible hope for decreasing suffering in long-term relationships!
+Susan Piver’s book brings us incredible hope for decreasing suffering in long-term relationships!

 If you’re not in a relationship you likely want to be in one, which can be painful.